-Please note, that there should not be a carousel of activities, nor should reading comprehension be done as part of a reciprocal reading session.
+Please note, that while a carousel of activities is fine, reading comprehension should not be done as part of a reciprocal reading session.
 The techniques of reciprocal reading can be reinforced through one to one reading and in English lessons where a new text is introduced.

-As long as the structure of reciprocal reading is followed, teachers are largely free to implement it in any way they choose, as long as :
+As long as the key reciprocal reading skills are embedded, teachers are largely free to implement them in any way they choose, as long as :